icyphox/site/pages/blog/five-days-tty.md

 ### Day 1

-Although technically not in a TTY, it was still not _in_ the KISS system---I'll count it.
+Although technically not in a TTY, it was still not _in_ the KISS system -- I'll count it.
 I'd compiled the kernel in the chroot and decided to use `efibootmgr` instead of GRUB. `efibootmgr` is a neat tool to modify the Intel Extensible Firmware Interface (EFI).
 Essentially, you boot the `.efi` directly as opposed to choosing which boot entry